-As of January 1, 2020, we retain \$5 million of risk per earthquake or wind event, inclusive of any amounts retained through our Bermuda reinsurance subsidiary, and our reinsurance program currently provides for coverage up to \$1.2 billion for earthquake events, subject to customary exclusions, with coverage in excess of our estimated peak zone 1 in 250 year PML event and in excess of our A.M.
+Our catastrophe event retention is currently \$10 million for all perils and we retain \$3 million as a vertical coparticipation in selected layers of our reinsurance program.
+Effective June 1, 2020, our reinsurance coverage exhausts at \$1.4 billion for earthquake events and \$600 million for hurricane events, with coverage in excess of our estimated peak zone 1 in 250 year PML event and in excess of our A.M.
 Best requirement.
-While we only select reinsurers whom we believe to have acceptable credit and a minimum A.M.
-Best rating of "A-", if our reinsurers are unable to pay the claims for which they are responsible, we ultimately retain primary liability.
+While we only select reinsurers whom we believe to have acceptable credit, if our reinsurers are unable to pay the claims for which they are responsible, we ultimately retain primary liability.
 Furthermore, our earthquake policies do not provide coverage for fire damage arising from an earthquake.
-In addition, we maintain reinsurance coverage equivalent or better to 1 in 250 year PML for our other lines.
-While we believe this risk transfer program insulates us from volatility in our earnings, one severe catastrophe event could result in claims that substantially exceed the limits of our reinsurance coverage.
+While we believe this risk transfer program insulates us from volatility in our earnings, one or more severe catastrophe events could result in claims that substantially exceed the limits of our reinsurance coverage.